ORNL/intersect-architecture/ms/classification/infrastructure/data_info.rst

 :cite:`Google:BigTable`), and graph databases (e.g.,
 Neo4J :cite:`neo4j` and Amazon Neptune :cite:`Amazon:Neptune`).

-.. _intersect:arch:ms:class:infrastructure:data_info:data_mgmt:
+.. _intersect:arch:ms:classification:infrastructure:data_info:data_mgmt:

 Data Management Microservices for Campaigns
 -------------------------------------------

-The INTERSECT microservice capabilities for data management are designed around a flexible, generalized data model as shown in :numref:`fig:intersect:arch:ms:class:infrastructure:data_info:data_model`.
+The INTERSECT microservice capabilities for data management are designed around a flexible, generalized data model as shown in :numref:`intersect:arch:ms:classification:infrastructure:data_info:data_mgmt:model`.
 A campaign workflow produces or consumes data from one or more *Data Namespaces*, which are uniquely-named logical containers for *Data Items*, *Data Collections*, and *Data Streams*. *Data Items* represent uniquely-named pieces of data such as files, objects, or